openaps/AndroidAPSdocs/docs/EN/Getting-Started/ClosedLoop.rst

 OpenAPS
 -------
 `OpenAPS <https://openaps.readthedocs.io>`_ was the first Open Source Closed Loop System.
-It uses as small computer such as Raspery Pi or Intel Edison.
+It uses a small computer such as Raspery Pi or Intel Edison.

 Compatible pumps are: